CastroForGeorgia/GA-5/_posts/2024-12-09-why-im-running.md

 My campaign is about **empowerment and opportunity** for every resident of Georgia’s 5th District.

 ### 🏠 **Affordable Housing**
-- Expand housing access through innovative initiatives like **The Workers’ Housing Guarantee** (formerly the $200k Home Program) to provide affordable, sustainable homes for working families.
+- Expand housing access through innovative initiatives like **The Workers’ Housing Guarantee** to provide affordable, sustainable homes for working families.

 ### 💼 **Economic Justice**
 - Prepare for the **future of work** by investing in reskilling programs and ensuring that automation benefits workers, not just corporations.